About the Award

-Nominations are currently closed for the Deborah Harding Women of Achievement Award.
+Nominations are open from February 15, 2023 to June 15, 2023 for the Deborah Harding Women of Achievement Award.

 - Nominees must be women with an acknowledged connection to Peace Corps.
 This includes: Returned Peace Corps Volunteers and/or current or former Peace Corps Staff (U.S. direct hire or contractor).